 AHA E-Learning Courses

-Once you receive your email with the link to your course, you must contact AHA Tech Support at 888-242-8883 for any assistance.
-These courses are provided by the American Heart Association® and A.C.T.N.T.
+Once you receive your email with the link to your course, you should contact AHA Tech Support at 888-242-8883 for any assistance.
+These are American Heart Association online courses A.C.T.N.T.
 Healthcare Services is not able to provide any tech support other than related to the actual sale of the access link.

 This convenient online course covers the cognitive portion (Part 1) of the Basic Life Support (BLS) course, and can be used for initial or renewal certification.
 All participants must also complete a skills testing session with an American Heart Association® BLS instructor (part 2).